 The two-pole postfilter uses an active filter stage to provide even greater ripple reduction without substantially increasing the settling times over a circuit with a one-pole filter.
-The values of C{AV} , C{AV} , and C{AV} can then be reduced to allow extremely fast settling times for a constant amount of ripple.
+The values of C{AV} , C2, and C3 can then be reduced to allow extremely fast settling times for a constant amount of ripple.
 Caution should be exercised in choosing the value of C{AV} , because the dc error is dependent on this value and is independent of the postfilter.

-For a more detailed explanation of these topics, refer to the RMS to DC Conversion Application Guide, 2nd Edition, available online from Analog Devices, Inc., at www.analog.com.
+For a more detailed explanation of these topics, refer to the RMS to DC Conversion Application Guide, 2nd Edition.